Five Steps to boost your creativity

 Conclusion

 Creativity doesn’t have a definitive process, yet it does have general steps in each stage of the process.
-Use the five step process in your work to help you solve problems, come up with new ideas and be more creative in your writing life.
+Try this five step method in your work when you feel stuck, to help you solve problems, come up with new ideas and be more creative in your writing life.

 And most of all, remember to have fun and enjoy yourself.